brycebarnett/BAIS-3300-WebForms/README.md

 4. Install the dependencies with `pip install -r requirements.txt`

-8. Run the program in this environment using either of the codes below:
+5. Run the program in this environment using either of the codes below:

    - `flask run`
    - `python app.py`

-9. Test the application by visiting it in your web browser (Ex: Google Chrome)
+6. Test the application by visiting it in your web browser (Ex: Google Chrome)

+## Optional Instructions